 The ILAAP Framework also lays out the Bank's general funding strategy, which is determined in line with the risk appetite.
-The strategy is reviewed through the budget process while setting the funding plan, another component of the annual ILAAP.
+The strategy is reviewed in conjunction with the budget process as part of the funding plan, another component of the annual ILAAP.
 The Supervisory Board then monitors whether the Bank remains in line with the strategy and the plan.

-At the bank level, ALCO monitors liquidity risk, implements the appropriate policies defined by the ILAAP Framework, makes pricing decisions through the Internal Transfer Pricing (ITP) process and directs the Bank's overall liquidity strategy.
+At the bank level, ALCO monitors liquidity risk, implements the appropriate policies defined by the risk appetite and ILAAP Framework and, makes pricing decisions through the Internal Transfer Pricing (ITP) process.